qntm/big-round/README.md

 Round fractions to the nearest integer.
 If the fraction is exactly .5, round "up", away from zero, the first time this happens, then "down", towards zero, the second time, and continue to alternate in that fashion.

-An internal counter tracks the number of times that this rounding mode has been used and the fraction turned out to be exactly .5.
-If a different rounding mode is used, this counter does not advance.
+An internal counter on the `divide` function tracks the number of times that this function has been called and the fraction turned out to be exactly .5.
 If the fraction is not exactly .5, the counter does not advance.

 #### NEAREST_HALF_RANDOM